The Throwback (unfinished film): Production

 The Throwback started filming, with Shirley having hired Ernest Higgins as cinematographer and brought over Lawson Harris from the US to assist as production manager.
 However, the company went into liquidation before the film was completed.
 Shirley and Higgins attempted to complete the film with financing from the latter.
 However Higgins and Shirley began to have artistic disagreements: in particular, the religious Higgins objected to semi-nudes of a mural that had been painted for a cabaret scene and had concerns over the emphasis on dancing girls who appeared in the movie.
 Shirley and an actress, Vera Remee, sued Higgins for salary; he refused to pay and kept the reels of film.

 Lawsuit

 Shirley ended up suing Higgins for £1,000 in damages for alleged breach of contract and for the detention of certain films and plates in connection with the movie.
 Shirley claimed that Higgins had promised to pay money for the preparation and production of the movie to a maximum of £600.
 Higgins argued that Shirley had departed from the arrangement between them without his consent, and that he had disagreed with Shirley during filming over scenes that were shot, including the substitution of the female actors.

 The jury eventually found for Higgins, and awarded him costs.
 As a result, Shirley declared bankruptcy for the second time in his life, claiming he was the victim of Higgins' "hate, spleen and malice".

+Shirley attempted to revive the film in 1925 but appears to have been unsuccessful.